-And vulnerability is about being genuine and showing up even if it might hurt.
+Brown says that vulnerability is about being genuine and having the courage to show up even if it might hurt.

 “It is not the critic who counts; not the man who points out how the strong man stumbles.
 The credit belongs to the man in the arena”.

 Don’t stand in the stands of life, but read on and join us in the arena.